scipy-conference/scipy_proceedings/papers/jake_vanderplas/jake_vanderplas.rst

     \mathcal{L}(D|F) = \prod_{i=1}^N P(D_i|F)

 Here :math:`D = \{D_i\}` represents the entire set of measurements.
-Because the value of the likelihood can become very small, it is often more convenient to instead compute the log-likelihood.
+For both analytic and numerical reasons, it is often more convenient to instead consider the log-likelihood.
 Combining the previous two equations gives

 .. math::

     \log\mathcal{L} = -\frac{1}{2} \sum_{i=1}^N \left[ \log(2\pi  e_i^2) + \frac{(F_i - F)^2}{e_i^2} \right].

-What we'd like to do is determine :math:`F` such that the likelihood is maximized.
-For this simple problem, the maximization can be computed analytically (i.e. by setting :math:`d\log\mathcal{L}/dF|_{\hat{F}} = 0`), which results in the following point estimate of :math:`F`:
+We would like to determine :math:`F` such that this likelihood is maximized.
+For this simple problem, the maximization can be computed analytically (e.g. by setting :math:`d\log\mathcal{L}/dF|_{\hat{F}} = 0`), which results in the following point estimate of :math:`F`:

 .. math::

     \hat{F} = \frac{\sum w_i F_i}{\sum w_i};~~w_i = 1/e_i^2

 The result is a simple weighted mean of the observed values.
-Notice that in the case of equal errors, the weights cancel and :math:`\hat{F}` is given by the mean of the observed data.
+Notice that in the case of equal errors :math:`e_i`, the weights cancel and :math:`\hat{F}` is simply the mean of the observed data.

 We can go further and ask what the uncertainty of our estimate is.
 In the frequentist approach, this can be accomplished using a Gaussian approximation to the peak likelihood; in this simple case this fit can also be solved analytically to give: